-Application requirement includes uploading a recording (video preferred) of two excerpts of contrasting styles: one lyrical passage and one faster piece; 2 minutes each in length.
+Application requirement includes uploading video recordings two excerpts of contrasting styles: one lyrical passage and one faster piece; 2 minutes each in length.

 Health & Safety Protocols

 Eligible students are strongly encouraged to be vaccinated for COVID-19 prior to attending our camp.
 COVID vaccination is required for faculty and staff.
 All students, faculty, and staff will be required to provide proof of negative test result on their first day.
-If necessary, additional protocols, such as regular testing, indoor mask-wearing, and physical distancing may be required during the camp week.
 Health and safety protocols are subject to change, and may be relaxed or made more stringent as public health conditions evolve.

 If you have questions regarding eligibility, audition requirement, or other program related questions, please contact our faculty at email@example.com.